 Gold stocks are more volatile than gold itself, so during cyclical bull markets the equities often do outperform.
-However, that outperformance has historically more than been offset by extreme underperformance during downturns.
+However, that Share price outperformance has historically more than been offset by extreme underperformance during downturns.

 Do Cryptocurrencies Like Bitcoin Represent Sound Money?
 Is Bitcoin Superior to Gold?

-Digital alternative currencies such as Bitcoin lack intrinsic value.
-A Bitcoin as such has no utility – the computer code behind it can’t be used for anything except to validate that a Bitcoin is a Bitcoin.
+Digital alternative currencies such as Ethereum or Bitcoin lack intrinsic value.
+A Bitcoin as such has no utility – the computer code behind the coin can’t be used for anything except to validate that a Bitcoin is a Bitcoin.
 The market value of a Bitcoin is entirely speculative.
-It could go to $1 million.
+It could go to a face value of $1 million.
 It could go to zero.

 Gold cannot go to zero because gold is both scarce and useful – it’s useful in jewelry, industrial applications, space technology, art, and coinage.
-Bitcoin proponents note that Bitcoin is also scarce since only a limited number of Bitcoins will can ever be mined into existence.
+Bitcoin proponents note that Bitcoin is also scarce since only a limited number of Bitcoins can ever be mined into existence.
 But scarcity in itself doesn’t create value.
-After all, anyone can start a new cryptocurrency that has the property of scarcity.
+After all, individuals, companies, the fed, or banks can start a variety of new cryptocurrencies that have the property of scarcity.

 The bottom line is that cryptocurrencies lacking tangible backing can’t be regarded as sound money.
-They are more akin to pure speculations.
-However, it is possible for the blockchain technology behind cryptocurrencies to be used as a medium for sound money.
-Projects to put gold on the blockchain as backing for sound cryptocurrencies are currently in the works.
+They are more akin to pure speculation for buying.
+However, the blockchain technology behind cryptocurrencies can be used as a medium for sound money.
+Projects to put gold on the blockchain as backing for sound cryptocurrencies have been in the works.